 Imaging tests take pictures of internal body structures.
 These may include:

 There is no treatment to cure scleroderma.
-Treatments are aimed at relieving symptoms.
+Treatments are aimed at relieving symptoms in various systems.

 Joints and Muscles